This blog is about my work and play. Mostly

-This blog is about my work and play.
-Mostly work, but fortunately my work quite often feels like playing.
+workplay lately (since I often can’t write about the proprietary work I do), but fortunately my work quite often feels like playing.
 I’m Mathias Ricken and a recent PhD graduate from the Programming Languages Team at Rice University.
 I’m also one of the principal developers of the DrJava integrated development environment, and I used to be instructor in the Computer Science department at Rice.
-I’m mainly interested in programming languages, concurrent programming, object-oriented programming and computer science education.
+I’m mainly interested in programming languages, concurrent and distributed programming, object-oriented programming and computer science education.

 My main project is about testing concurrent programs (blog category).
 Two of the goals are race detection and schedule-based replay for Java programs, in the specific context of unit testing.
 I have also created invariant checker that allows the programmer to make statements about the concurrent behavior that have to hold true.
 I’m in the process of annotating the Java API with those invariants, but that’s a gargantuan effort.
 I’d love to get some help here.